Kenneth J. Gonzales: Federal judicial service

 On November 14, 2012, President Barack Obama nominated Gonzales to serve as a United States district judge for the United States District Court for the District of New Mexico, to the seat vacated by Judge Bruce D. Black who assumed senior status on October 1, 2012.
 On January 2, 2013, his nomination was returned to the President, due to the adjournment sine die of the Senate.
 On January 3, 2013, he was renominated to the same office.
 His nomination was reported by the Senate Judiciary Committee on April 11, 2013, by a voice vote.
 On June 17, 2013, the Senate confirmed his nomination by a 89–0 vote.
 He received his commission on August 9, 2013, and took the judicial oath the same day.
 He commenced judicial duties on August 12, 2013.
-He maintains chambers in Las Cruces, New Mexico.
+He maintains chambers in Santa Fe, New Mexico.
 He became chief judge on January 10, 2025, after William P. Johnson assumed senior status.